cosmos/governance/Slashing.md

 # Technical Specifications

-The `Slashing` module enables Cosmos SDK-based blockchains to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them ("slashing").
+The `slashing` module enables Cosmos SDK-based blockchains to disincentivize any attributable action by a protocol-recognized actor with value at stake by penalizing them ("slashing").

 Penalties may include, but are not limited to: